alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *noviembre 2023*  --  "Within cells interlinked"
+Current SARI version: *diciembre 2023*  --  "Did you know hope and despair are nearly identical in code?"

 -----------------